tonyhu-x/exp/frq/HU_HU#TO2504_ExperiencesPertinentes.typ

 the background questionnaire, and contains instructions for completing the other tasks.
-Between January and April 2024, I conducted the first round of pilot testing myself reported preliminary findings in a 22-page research paper.
+Between January and April 2024, I conducted the first round of pilot testing myself and reported preliminary findings in a 22-page research paper.
 Through the pilot study, I identified potential methodological shortcomings and compensated for them by adding an additional semi-spontaneous oral production task and updating the working memory measure.
-I then conducted a pilot of the new methodology in the summer of 2024, before official starting data collection in September a year ago.
+I then conducted a pilot of the new methodology in the summer of 2024, before officially starting data collection in September a year ago.
 We have so far completed two rounds of data collection, and we plan to continue data collection both in Toronto and Montreal.